 The diagram below shows my mat designed to prevent office-chair castors damaging carpets.
 It shows a section of the carpet cut away to reveal the hardboard underneath.

 In my particular case I found I had two pieces of hardboard of a suitable size.
 So I taped them together on the smooth side with double sided carpet tape.

 For my overlaying mat I used an offcut from the lounge carpet so that it wasn’t too noticeable.
 I had it bound around the edge at a local carpet shop.
 (Binding a mat stops it from fraying at the edge and often results in the mat having rounded corners.)
 I then stuck the mat to the smooth side of the hardboard with more strips of double sided carpet tape.
 I put tape all around the edge and added a couple of strips going from one edge to the other.
 The tape divided the hardboard into four equal parts.
-The edge of the hardboard was hidden by making the carpet overhang it by 2 inches.
+The edge of the hardboard was hidden by making the mat overhang it by 2 inches (50mm).
 To do this either the hardboard has to be cut about 2 inches (50mm) smaller than an existing mat or the mat made 2 inches (50mm) larger than existing hardboard.

 The Mat Did Have A Problem